IRS Forms

 Step 4, complete Part 3 without math surprises

 You will enter corrected totals, previously reported amounts, differences, and tax effects across Tier 1, Medicare, and Tier 2 lines, then compute the total on line 26.
 The instructions tell you which lines are active, which are reserved, and how to handle Additional Medicare in column entries.
-Finish with a clear narrative on line 43 that explains each correction.
+Finish with a clear narrative on line 43 that explains each correction, a blank or one‑line explanation is one of the most common reasons the IRS sends correspondence or delays processing.

 Step 5, handle line 26 the right way